Cheyenne Mountain State Park

 Teller County Road 511, just off U.S. Highway 24 near Divide, CO

-Manitou Lake Picnic Area
+Manitou Lake Recreation Area

 11 miles north of Woodland Park along Highway 67